Professor Rowley graduated Phi Beta Kappa from

 Professor Rowley is an elected member of the

-American Law Institute and serves on
+American Law Institute and serves or

-the Members Consultative Groups for the UCC Article 9 Review Committee
+the Members Consultative Groups for the Principles of the Law of

-Section on Commercial and Related Consumer Law and
+Section on Commercial and Related Consumer Law

-Section on Contracts.
+Section on Contracts

 He is the Developments